teodosii/react-notifications-component/README.md

 `animationIn` and `animationOut` rely on CSS classes that toggle animations.
 On github pages we rely on `animate.css`, we suggest you to import that package and use their animations as they have plenty.

-**Note**: Failing to have animations set properly will lead to bugs in some causes, as `react-notifications-component` relies on `onAnimationEnd` event to know whene an animation has finished.
+**Note**: Failing to have animations set properly will lead to bugs in some causes, as `react-notifications-component` relies on `onAnimationEnd` event to know when an animation has finished.

 ### Dismiss notification automatically after timeout expires